vi217/Customer-Segmentation-Analytics-Dissertation-/README.md

 - Full Report

 You can find the full report in this repository:
-📄 Summary and report.pdf
+Summary and report.pdf

-👤 Author
+- Author

 Varis Ithivatana
 MSc Business Analytics, University of Exeter
-📧 [optional email or LinkedIn link]